aloksingh1818/LeafArea_production/README.md

    - Implement unit tests for the model, API, and UI components.
    - Ensure the project is production-ready and scalable.

+### Hints & Tips for AI Developers:
+- **Data Preparation:** Use `verify_and_split_dataset.py` to ensure data quality and proper splitting.
+Ensure images are correctly labeled and preprocessed.
+- **Model Training:** Monitor training logs and use TensorBoard for real-time insights.
+Adjust hyperparameters if accuracy plateaus.
+- **UI Development:** Use React/Vite for a modern UI.
+Integrate the API for real-time predictions and ensure a responsive design.
+- **API Development:** Implement robust error handling and logging.
+Use Flask/FastAPI for a lightweight and efficient API.
+- **Testing:** Write unit tests for each component to ensure reliability and catch issues early.
+- **Deployment:** Use Docker for containerization and CI/CD for automated deployment.
+Ensure the environment is consistent across development and production.

+### Common Pitfalls:
+- Ensure all dependencies are correctly installed and up-to-date.
+- Monitor GPU usage during training to avoid out-of-memory errors.
+- Regularly backup your model and data to prevent loss.

 Please proceed step-by-step, ensuring each component is correctly implemented and integrated.
 Focus on high accuracy, user experience, and production readiness.
 ```